Can your work environment make or break how happy you are?

 There is emerging evidence to suggest that some leadership styles contribute to negative well-being at work.
 Importantly, however, this also means that everyone from line managers to the CEO can help to improve workplace culture and reduce the risk of psychological injury.

-There several factors that help with having a positive work environment.
+There are several factors that help with having and creating a positive work environment.
 Having an open communication and the ability to have an open dialog without fear of negative consequence creates more productivity in the workplace.

-Linnda Durre wrote about 10 Signs of a Positive Workplace:
+Linnda Durre wrote about 10 Signs of a Positive Work Environment:

 Creating a positive, welcoming, uplifting and healthy work culture can be done with the right measures put into place.